 The Pantheon has seen many barbarian raids that shattered many Roman monuments.
-One reason why it survived was because it was turned into a church in 609 AD.
+One reason why it survived was that it was turned into a church in 609 AD.
 The structure itself also prevented destruction.
 In fact, the exact composition of the material is still unknown.
 It appears to be structurally similar to modern-day concrete!

-Pantheon – Quick Facts
+Pantheon Rome – Facts

-|Pantheon||Temple in ancient Rome built between 113 and 125 AD.|
+|Pantheon||Temple in ancient Rome, built between 113 and 125 AD.|